 If you can prove that the surface rainwater from your property does not drain into the public sewer, you may be entitled to a rebate on your bill from your sewerage company.
 Find out more about surface water drainage rebates.

 Companies also treat water that falls onto the public roads and drains to the public sewers and collect a charge for this.
-The costs to the company of this highway drainage service are not related to the amount of water that you use or to the value or size of your property, so there is no correct way of recovering these costs.
+The costs to the company of this highway drainage service are not related to the amount of water that you use or to the value or size of your property.

 Rateable Values were an assessment of the annual rental value of a property.
 They were used by local authorities for the General Rates system of local tax between 1967 and 1990.
 Assessments were made by the District Valuer’s office of the Inland Revenue and, at the time, households were able to appeal the Rateable Value of their property.
 Each local authority took a number of factors into account when it set rateable values.
 These included the size and general condition of the property and the availability of local services.
 We have no specific details about how properties were assessed and cannot tell you why similar properties have a different rateable value.